 Depending on what I am serving this with, I sometimes add in a handful of cheddar cheese or parmesan.
-This recipe is very versatile, so feel free to mix in your favorite add ins… bacon bits, cheese, green onions!
+This recipe is very versatile, so feel free to mix in your favorite add-ins… bacon bits, cheese, green onions!
 You can even add in a potato if you’d like a slightly starchier texture.

-- 1 head cauliflower (about 2.5-3lbs)
+- 1 head cauliflower about 2.5-3 pounds

-- 2 oz cream cheese
+- 2 ounces cream cheese

-- 1/4 cup sour cream
+- ¼ cup sour cream

-- 1/2 teaspoon onion powder
+- ½ teaspoon onion powder

-- 1/8 teaspoon garlic powder
+- ⅛ teaspoon garlic powder

 - salt & pepper to taste

-- Chives and butter for topping
+- chives and butter for topping

-Wash cauliflower and boil until very soft, about 15 minutes.
+- Wash cauliflower and boil until very soft, about 15 minutes.

-Drain well.
+- Drain well.
 Place cauliflower in a mesh strainer and press to squeeze out as much liquid as possible.
 (Or squeeze with paper towels).

-Using a food processor (or immersion hand blender) puree until smooth.
+- Using a food processor (or immersion hand blender) puree until smooth.
 Add in cream cheese, sour cream and seasonings.
 Blend until smooth.

-Place back into the pot and heat on the stove on medium low until heated through.
+- Place back into the pot and heat on the stove on medium low until heated through.

-(Nutriton information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.